mariorz/voipdrupal/modules/voiptwilio/README.txt

 == About ==

-This module was originally designed and implemented by Leo Burd from the MIT Center for Future Civic Media (http://civic.mit.edu/).
+This module was originally designed and implemented by Leo Burd from the MIT Center for Civic Media (http://civic.mit.edu/).